telerik/xaml-docs/controls/radtabbedwindow/getting-started.md

     </telerik:RadTabbedWindow>
 {{endregion}}

+>important Please note that you need to replace the **GettingStarted** namespace with your namespace.

 Also in the code-behind file you should inherit the __RadTabbedWindow__ instead of the standard MS __Window__.

 #### __[C#] Example 2: Inherit from RadTabbedWindow__